JeffersonLab/softioc/README.md

 ```
 docker run --name softioc --rm -p 5064:5064 -p 5064:5064/udp -p 5065:5065 -p 5065:5065/udp -dit -v $(pwd)/examples/hello:/usr/local/epics/softioc/db softioc
 ```
-**Note**: On Windows the above volume bind command won't work.
-Turns out there is no cross-platform way to specify a relative path with a bind mount [Docker CLI Issue 1203](https://github.com/docker/cli/issues/1203).
-You must replace $(pwd) with the absolute path (or perhaps %cd%).
+**Note**: Turns out there is no cross-platform way to specify a relative path with a bind mount [Docker CLI Issue 1203](https://github.com/docker/cli/issues/1203).
+You may need to replace $(pwd) with the absolute path (or perhaps %cd% on Windows).
 This problem is only with "docker run"; Docker compose doesn't have this issue.

 **Note**: Docker security measures may prevent bind mounts.
 On Windows for example you must navigate to Settings > File Sharing then authorize the directory to mount.
 ## Monitor